Game Management Unit 23

 Beginning at the confluence of Tonto Creek and the Salt River; northerly along Tonto Creek to the spring box, north of the Tonto Creek Hatchery, on Tonto Creek; northeasterly along the east fork of Tonto Creek to the Tonto-Sitgreaves National Forest boundary along the Mogollon Rim; east along this boundary to the Fort Apache Indian Reservation boundary; southerly along the reservation boundary to the Salt River; westerly along the Salt River to Tonto Creek.

 Overview: Black bears are primarily associated with the chaparral, pine-oak woodlands, and the pine/mixed conifer habitat types.
 During some years, black bears can be located in the desert scrub habitat where thick stands of prickly pear cactus are found.
 Prickly pear flats can often provide excellent glassing and stalking opportunities for bear hunters.
 Look for prickly pear flats that extend up brushy slopes.
 This situation provides bears with good feeding sites adjacent to cover to retire to.
 Later in the fall, Gambel oak thickets (in years with good acorn production) are places to check.
 Glassing oak thickets is much more difficult and the use of predator calls can enhance your probability of success.
 Try hunting both high and low elevation types of habitat if you are having trouble-locating bears in one or the other.
 Predator calling in an area where there is bear sign can be productive also.

 Areas: The entire Sierra Ancha Mountain range and its drainages are good bear habitat.
 A few spots to mention are Cherry Creek, Coon Creek, Salome Creek, Lambing Creek and Picture Mountain.
 Bears can be taken in the pine/mixed conifer areas in the North Hunt Unit along the Naegelin Rim and the Fort Apache Indian Reservation Boundary.

-Overview: Elk herds in Unit 23 have been stable despite the drought the last couple of years.
+Overview: Elk herds in Unit 23 are stable.
 There have been years of above average precipitation and snow fall as well as years of severe drought and below average precipitation.
 Habitat conditions are good.